ppeters0502/dtd-cloud_systems/Milestone1.md

-## CYBR4580/8950 Project Milestone 1: Requirements analysis and planning (Project Proposal Stage)
+## CYBR4580/8950 Project Milestone 1: Requirements analysis and planning

 ### Due Date
-February 13 by class time
+February 13

-**Submit a GitHub repo link to canvas**
-**Add Dr. Hale as a collaborator on your GitHub Repo**

-## Overview
+## Tasks
-This project milestone tasks you with identifying project requirements, analyzing them to determine needed resources (technology and skillsets), preparing a project management plan, and packaging all of this as a project proposal.
-Overall, this means you will prepare a series of project management and design artifacts.
-Towards this goal, you will be required to submit the following by the due date:

 - [Executive Project Summary](#executive-project-summary) - What are you doing and why?
   - Goals and Objectives
   - Merit of the Project